dotnet/AspNetCore.Docs/aspnetcore/blazor/blazor-ef-core.md

 ## Database access

 EF Core relies on a <xref:Microsoft.EntityFrameworkCore.DbContext> as the means to [configure database access](/ef/core/miscellaneous/configuring-dbcontext) and act as a [*unit of work*](https://martinfowler.com/eaaCatalog/unitOfWork.html).
-EF Core provides the <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> extension for ASP.NET Core apps that registers the context as a *scoped* service by default.
+EF Core provides the <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> extension for ASP.NET Core apps that registers the context as a *scoped* service.
 In server-side Blazor apps, scoped service registrations can be problematic because the instance is shared across components within the user's circuit. <xref:Microsoft.EntityFrameworkCore.DbContext> isn't thread safe and isn't designed for concurrent use.
 The existing lifetimes are inappropriate for these reasons:

 * **Singleton** shares state across all users of the app and leads to inappropriate concurrent use.
 * **Scoped** (the default) poses a similar issue between components for the same user.